 Galleon San Salvador

 If you are in the south-western United States and have not had an opportunity to visit the wonderful San Diego Maritime Museum, I encourage you to do so.

 The replica San Salvador is a ship that the museum commissioned, and you can purchase excursion tickets to go out on her.

 Sailing on the San Salvador is a wonderful experience, and it gave me a sense of what a period ship must have felt like.

 The San Salvador is a three-masted galleon – an armed trading ship, with some demonstration guns aboard her, including breech-loading swivel guns (setbangs).
 Setbangs use a canister that is loaded into the aft (breech) part of the cannon, in contrast to a muzzle loader where a powder bag is rammed home along with wadding and a shot.

 On the San Salvador, All of the guns are on the main deck, and the hold of the ship contains some built-in berths for her modern crew.

 The Newport Ship

 Sometimes, historical fiction themes deal with finds of archeological wonders.
-In the case of the Newport ship, historical fiction became historical reality as a very well-preserved ship was discovered in the river Usk when part of the riverfront was excavated for an improvement project.
-The Newport Ship predates Francis Drake by just over 100 years.
-This is a three-masted, square-rigged caravel constructed a little after 1449 based on the dendrochronology of the timbers that were used in its construction.
+In the case of the Newport ship, historical fiction became historical reality as a very well-preserved ship was discovered in the river Usk when the riverfront was excavated for an improvement project.
+The Newport Ship predates Francis Drake by about 100 years.
+This is a three-masted, square-rigged caravel, constructed a little after 1449.
+The date of construction was based on the dendrochronology of the timbers that were used.

 The Newport Ship is 116’ long by 27’ of beam and is of 160 tons (tuns) of burden.
 There are some renderings on the site of what the ship must have looked like, based on the archeology and preservation work.